 A New Ellsworth Playground

-With landscape architect Patrick Hand of Integrated Land Design, we developed the proposed design presented at right.
+With landscape architect Patrick Hand of Integrated Land Design, we developed the proposed site plan design presented at right, which will greatly enhance playground accessibility and safety, and improve hardscaping and landscaping elements.

-Click on the image of the design to see a larger version.
+Click on the image of the site plan design to see a larger version.

 The proposed design: